Update as of 7/29/20

 While this is an extremely difficult time; it is also a time for us to show just how kind and strong we are, together as a community.
 Remember, even small actions, can make a big difference.
 If you are well and able, please think of friends, family and neighbors who might benefit from your help at this time, as well as our local non-profits and business.

 During this time, we want to do everything we can to stay connected.
 Please check our new First Selectman's blog for regular updates on specific topics, such as state and local reopening information, local community initatives, mental health and wellness, buisness resources, and food resources.
-Members of the community are now encouraged to sign up for email updates from the Town.
+Members of the community are also encouraged to sign up for email updates from the Town.
 You can do this by sending your name, along with preferred email to UpdateSignup@stonington-ct.gov.
-We will also continue to do regular updates on both our website and Facebook, including video messages, if you have ideas for how we can improve our communication please call or email.
+Both Town Hall and Human Services are working to share information on social media as well as through our local newspapers.

 Regarding reopening information from the State of CT, detailed guides can be found here for each sector allowed to open in both Phase 1 and 2.
 All businesses are required to self-certify prior to opening.
 Click here for form.
 Please know, if you already self-certified your business during Phase 1, your business will NOT need to certify again during Phase 2.
 Information on Town of Stonington municipal reopening to the public, along with requested guidelines can be found here.